pcoet/pcoet.github.io/_posts/2019-12-02-ts-add-tests.md

 ## Installing Jest

-1. In the root of your project, install Jest and related dependencies: `npm install --save-dev jest ts-jest @types/jest`.
+1. In the root of your project, install Jest and related dependencies: `npm install --save-dev jest ts-jest @types/jest`
-1. Create a Jest config file: `npx ts-jest config:init`.
+1. Create a Jest config file: `npx ts-jest config:init`

    You should see a **jest.config.js** file in your root directory.
-If you open the file, you'll see that the preset is set to `'ts-jest'`.
+If you open the file, you'll see that the preset is `'ts-jest'`.
 This is what we want.
 1. In your **package.json**, add a test script:

    ```json